 The Light of Cáceres, Fascinating Medieval City

-The traveller is filled with wonder as he steps through the Medieval city of Cáceres.
-Such a vast, intense city, always at his side.
+The traveler is filled with wonder as he steps through the Medieval city of Cáceres—such a vast, intense city, always at his side.
 The eternal lights of Cáceres transfix you as they spill over the calm dawn.
 Peace descends as our steps transcend into the afternoon, tiptoeing into the nights of contemplative admiration.
-Cáceres gentles the soul and it’s sublime image is filled with magnificence.
+Cáceres gentles the soul, and its sublime image is filled with magnificence.

 The Plaza Mayor with the immensity of light and a clear and radiant sun in the background.

-The traveller is so captured by Cáceres, he embraces the spring shadow.
-A rainbow beam with shades of yellow, blue, orange, purple, red and grey oscillates with the beat that seeks and becomes life as the source of the radiance of Cáceres.
+Cáceres so capture the traveler that he embraces the spring shadow.
+A rainbow beam with shades of yellow, blue, orange, purple, red, and grey oscillates with the beat that seeks and becomes life as the source of the radiance of Cáceres.
 The fascinating light reaches every corner and furrow of the area.
-He who ventures towards Cáceres is bewitched by the majesty and splendor of this wonderful city.
+The majesty and splendor of this beautiful city bewitches him, who ventures towards Cáceres.

-Whilst wandering in this historic moonlit city he will understand the magic of Cáceres and cannot fail to imagine the recreation of it’s opulence and perfection.
+While wandering through this historic moonlit city, he will understand the magic of Cáceres and cannot help but imagine recreating its luxury and perfection.

 Hernando de Ovando Palace.

-Between delicately carved, plateresque facades, Gothic, Renaissance, lintel doorways with padded ashlars, bell gables, machicolations, burlap, shields and heraldic coats of arms belonging to noble families, battlements, barbicans, loopholes, corner balconies, gargoyles, pointed windows and lanterns whose illumination casts a yellow glow over these grandiose buildings, namely, ‘La Casa de los Golfines.
-Stoney legends in Latin embellish the walls of this ancient building “Vanitas vanitatum et omnia vanitas” (1),”Ae erna memoriam iustorum” (2),”Ave María”, niches similar to those in the’ Puerta del Río ‘ with herrerian patios, Mudejar, Renaissance, Tuscan, Cor and arcaded cloisters…
+Between delicately carved, plateresque facades, Gothic, Renaissance, lintel doorways with padded ashlars, bell gables, machicolations, burlap, shields and heraldic coats of arms belonging to noble families, battlements, barbicans, loopholes, corner balconies, gargoyles, pointed windows and lanterns whose illumination casts a yellow glow over these majestic buildings, namely, ‘La Casa de los Golfines.
+Stoney legends in Latin embellish the walls of this ancient building: “Vanitas vanitatum et omnia vanitas” (1), “Ae erna memoriam iustorum” (2), “Ave María,” niches similar to those in the Puerta del Río ‘ with herrerian patios, Mudejar, Renaissance, Tuscan, Cor and arcaded cloisters…

-One falls in love with Caceres’ s light, like a sacred stamp of life, encapsulating everything.
-Open to everyone, infinite, diverse, dappled and always as beautiful as the skies and landscapes we see in dreams.
+One falls in love with Caceres’s light, like a sacred stamp of life encapsulating everything.
+It is open to everyone, infinite, diverse, dappled, and always as beautiful as the skies and landscapes we see in dreams.

 The Co-Cathedral Santa María accompanied by the fascinating light from Cáceres

-He fills with the flavour and glow of Cáceres.
-Stretching to the limits of that beam of light, with a multitude of shades projected on its ancient walls, balconies, gates and twisted streets.
-Here he sits in one of many small squares typical of Cáceres, coloured gold by the intense burning sun.
-The granite, too hot to touch on these summer afternoons.
+He fills with the flavor and glow of Cáceres, stretching to the limits of that beam of light, with a multitude of shades projected on its ancient walls, balconies, gates, and twisted streets.
+Here, he sits in one of many small squares typical of Cáceres, colored gold by the intense burning sun.
+The granite is too hot to touch on these summer afternoons.

 Evening falls, in all its depth, with a variety of colors that is admired in Cáceres.

-A reflection of images that repeats itself over and over again with this heartbeat searching for the light of Cáceres.
+A reflection of images that repeats itself repeatedly with this heartbeat searching for the light of Cáceres.
 Rising passions surrounded by the historic city walls consume his spirit as he gazes upon the lights of Cáceres.
-He who walks and stops still in the presence of that clear beauty that seizes his heart, clings to the light of Cáceres and exults his soul.
-Under the beam where Cáceres sits, his eyes agleam with the luminescence, permeating over the city.
+He who walks and stops still in the presence of that apparent beauty that seizes his heart clings to the light of Cáceres and exults his soul.
+Under the beam where Cáceres sits, his eyes agleam with the luminescence permeating the city.

 Cáceres is light!
-Genuine and unique to Cáceres.
-More alluring than any city, expanding to the root of that light.
-Beautifully illuminated by its Medieval spell.
+It is genuine and unique to Cáceres.
+It is more alluring than any city, expanding to the root of that light.
+It is beautifully illuminated by its Medieval spell.

 Adarve and the Arch of the Star.

 With a wealth that always impresses.
-Yesterday, in the channels of history and its legacy amongst Jewish, Moorish and Christian roots.
+Yesterday, in the channels of history and its legacy amongst Jewish, Moorish, and Christian roots.
 Today, meandering through Cáceres, winding along its alleys and squares towards the essence of Cáceres, this walled enclosure is a suburb of splendor.
-Tomorrow, like a sky of infinite lights, always in Cáceres the sacred rite and rhythm of its perpetual glow.
+Like a sky of infinite lights, tomorrow is always in Cáceres, the sacred rite and rhythm of its perpetual glow.

 El Aljibe

-If you allow me traveller, not a single inch of Cáceres should be missed, every corner of the city, every segment of its light, each stone of the walls surrounding this enchanting place.
-Cáceres is listed as the third European monumental historic setting.
+If you allow me, traveler, not a single inch of Cáceres should be missed, every corner of the city, every segment of its light, each stone of the walls surrounding this enchanting place.
+Cáceres is listed as the third European monumental historical setting.
 Be born again in this absorbing street map and take advantage of the immensity of the light.
-Listen to the concert of silence and enchantment, penetrating from these huge stones and place yourself in the city, a meeting point between the Middle Ages and the Renaissance.
+Listen to the concert of silence and enchantment, penetrating from these vast stones, and place yourself in the city, a meeting point between the Middle Ages and the Renaissance.

 The Bastion of Wells.

 One Falls in love with Cáceres’ light like a sacred stamp of life, spilling over the open streets and squares.
-In the depth of my heart, that eternal light, infinite, diverse, dappled and always as beautiful as the fields, the horizons, the skies and the sacrosanct landscapes.
-Each and every one of the thousands of rays that converge and zigzag every second under the multi-coloured prism of beauty and mystery.
-The fascination for all the painted silhouettes of Cáceres forever with that resplendent light.
+In the depths of my heart, that eternal light is infinite, diverse, mottled, and always as beautiful as the fields, the horizons, the skies, and the holy landscapes.
+Every one of the thousands of rays converge and zigzag every second under the multi-colored prism of beauty and mystery—the fascination for all the painted silhouettes of Cáceres forever with that shining light.

 A corner of the Jewish Quarter of Cáceres.

-That unforgettable light always consumes the traveller within those sacred walls of that Medieval city of Cáceres.
+That unforgettable light always consumes the traveler within those sacred walls of the Medieval city of Cáceres.

 The Sanctuary of the Virgen de la Montaña, in the Sierra de la Mosca, where the Patron Saint of Cáceres, the Virgen de la Montaña, is housed.